Papa’s Pizzeria

 10. Final Verdict

-If you want a quick, skill-focused free cooking game that plays like an HTML5 game and asks for no download, Cooking Mama (or a Cooking Mama-style browser build) is a strong pick.
+If you want a quick, skill-focused free cooking game that plays like an HTML5 game and asks for no download, Papa's Pizzeria (or a Papa's Pizzeria-style browser build) is a strong pick.
 For more portal-style kitchen management, you can also look up My Pizzeria game or related Papa’s entries like Papa's pizzeria miniplay ios and Papa's Freezeria miniplay.

 More categories to explore: If you want more long-form management and systems, try Simulation.